top of page

 In Tech Lab, visitors can learn about how cars and motorbikes are designed, tested and developed and have a go at multiple hands-on installations that explain engineering processes, such as aerodynamics, braking, and tyre compounds.

-Modern exhibit space with interactive displays and tech elements.
+Modern exhibit space in Silverstone Museum with interactive displays and tech elements.
 Blue-lit ceiling, informational text on walls.
 Sleek, futuristic design.

 Here was another area where ambient noise was an issue.
 The gallery is large, with a lot going on in one space, and when you add guests talking into the equation, some might struggle, as we did, to catch all the content.